J33p3rs/misc/HoneyPot.md

 ## Install prerequisites and OpenCanary
 Follow installl instructions here: https://github.com/thinkst/opencanary for Ubuntu.

+>**Note** As we are only using the pi for opencanary there is not a need to build it in a venv.

 ## Configure Open Canary
 ### Move SSH Port
 Get a list of least common ports from nmap, pick one of these to migrate your managment SSH to maybe?